HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 Last updated: 25 August 2020

 Asahikawa Ramen is the local ramen variety in Asahikawa City, Hokkaido.
-This ramen is flavored with soy sauce, uses thick wavy noodles, and is classically served with a broth using pork bones and chicken as well as fish broth giving this dish a complex flavor that is high in fat content.
+This ramen is flavored with soy sauce, uses thick wavy noodles, and is classically served with a broth using pork bones and chicken as well as fish broth, giving this dish a complex flavor that is high in fat content.

-Now there are many Asahikawa Ramen shops in the city, but we'd like to share three of our recommended favorites.
+There are many Asahikawa Ramen shops in the city, but we'd like to share three of our recommended favorites.

 Table of Contents